SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-02-27-the-proper-way-to-cold-email-my-trip-to-university-of-new-hampshire.md

 Now as you begin to write your email, think about who you are.
 Basically, identify who you are and figure out what is your brand archetype.

+When you write your email you want to be writing from that perspective.
+This will give you a clear voice and more importantly separate you from everyone else.
+In each of your emails you want to showcase your own personality.

+People should have a clear understanding who they are talking to before they even jump on a phone with you.

+This can stem from everything about the email, not just the email itself.

+For example, your subject line.
+Instead of writing, “Would Love To Connect” you could write “I cried at Starbucks by myself” or even “I made this video about best taxidermy practices for you”.